1. Regulatory framework

 Yes.

-There are requirements applicable to organisers of certain types of gambling games: (i) organisers of gambling games in a gaming casino must have a fully paid-up capital of a minimum value of BGN 1,500,000 or the BGN equivalent in another currency; (ii) organisers of online betting games must have a fully paid-up capital of a minimum value with fully paid-up capital of a minimum value of BGN 1,500,000 or the BGN equivalent in another currency; (iii) organisers of gambling games with slot machines must have a fully paid-up capital of at least BGN 500,000 or the BGN equivalent in another currency.
+Requirements apply to organisers of certain types of gambling games: (i) organisers of gambling games in a gaming casino must have a fully paid-up capital of a minimum value of BGN 1,500,000 or the BGN equivalent in another currency; (ii) organisers of online betting games must have a fully paid-up capital of a minimum value of BGN 1,500,000 or the BGN equivalent in another currency; (iii) organisers of gambling games with slot machines must have a fully paid-up capital of at least BGN 750,000 or the BGN equivalent in another currency.

 2.6 Can management include foreign individuals?